tbohn/VIC/docs/Documentation/Definitions.md

 ### trunk_ratio
 The parameter `trunk_ratio` is the ratio of total tree height that refers to the trunk (does not include branches).
 The default value is typically 0.2.

-### albedo
-`albedo` refers to the shortwave albedo and is specific to each vegetation type.

 ### veg_rough
 The parameter `veg_rough` refers to the roughness length of the vegetation type and is typically 0.123 * vegetation height.